 The next day I was ready and trailed them again, the Capuchins were a joy to watch with the adults grooming each other and the young play fighting.
-However, I needed those mangos badly, so I stepped out from behind my tree and did a little dance to annoy them and sure enough, right on cue the monkeys threw some mangos at me.
+However, I needed those mangoes badly, so I stepped out from behind my tree and did a little dance to annoy them and sure enough, right on cue the monkeys threw more mangoes at me.

-It became a game where I would run away then creep back for the floored mangos, before the ants descended, and return to my hut to enjoy them hacking at them with my knife and greedily drinking in the juices.
+It became a game where I would run away then creep back for the floored mangoes, quick before the ants descended then return to my hut to enjoy them, hacking at them with my knife and greedily drinking in the juices.

 I watched the families resting at a spot where the Howler monkeys lay on their backs along branches or would hang upside down by their prehensile tails scooping up leaves and fruit to eat.
 They seemed to love play fighting and also spent time using sticks and rocks like tools, tapping one on another, it was interesting to see.

-Of the Capuchin group the adults looked on while their young played, I looked into the eyes of an adult sitting nearby on a branch; the face was so expressive and human looking and the eyes seemed to be full of an ancient wisdom.
+The adults of the Capuchin Monkeys looked on while their young played, I stared into the eyes of an adult male sitting nearby on a branch; his face was so expressive and human looking and his eyes seemed to be full of an ancient wisdom.